Penalty for Late Filing of Income Tax Return (ITR)

 Revision of income tax return not allowed in case of late filing of return i.e., belated return.

-If, the income tax return is not filed on or before due date, belated return under section 139(4) of the income tax act, can be filed at any time before the expiry of one year from the end of relevant assessment year.
+If the income tax return is not filed on or before the due date, a belated return under section 139(4) of the income tax act, can be filed anytime on or before three months before the end of the relevant Assessment Year (AY).

 Penalty for Late Filing of ITR Under section 234F

-As per the section 234F of the Income Tax Act, filing your ITR after the due date, can make you liable to pay a maximum penalty of Rs 10,000.
+From the financial year 2021 onwards, as per section 234F of the Income Tax Act, filing your ITR after the due date can make you liable to pay a maximum penalty of Rs 5,000 (reduced from Rs.10000).

 Late Fee U/s 234F

-If ITR filed after due date but before 31st December : Rs.5000
+If ITR is filed after the due date but before 31st December: Rs.5000*

 Imposition of Interest under Section 234A

-As per the provisions of Income Tax Act, 1961, interest under section 234A is levied or imposed by income tax department for default (late) in filing of income tax return.
+Interest under section 234A is levied or imposed by the income tax department for default (late) in the filing of the income tax return.

-If you have unpaid taxes that are outstanding to income tax department and you have not filed your tax return on or before due date, you will be charged with section 234A.
+If you have unpaid taxes that are outstanding to the income tax department and you have not filed your tax return on or before the due date, you will be charged with section 234A.

-You will be charged an interest (simple interest) at 1% per month or part of the month on the amount of outstanding tax.
-Interest will be computed from the due date applicable to you till the date of actual filing of return.
+You will be charged interest @1 % per month or part of the month on the amount of outstanding tax.
+Interest will be computed from the due date applicable to you till the date of actual filing of the return.